vandit98/deep-learning-algorithm/Second_order_Optimisers/README.md

 __Memory Requirements__

-    ->Adagrad accumulates the squared gradients for each parameter, resulting in increased memory requirements.
+   Adagrad accumulates the squared gradients for each parameter, resulting in increased memory requirements.
 This can be a significant limitation, particularly when dealing with large datasets or high-dimensional feature spaces, and may pose challenges in scenarios where memory resources are constrained.

 __Inability to Adapt to Sparse Features Dynamically__